taegunjay/project3/README.md

 1. All content is licensed under a CC­BY­NC­SA 4.0 license.
 1. All software code is licensed under GNU GPLv3.
 For commercial use or alternative licensing, please contact legal@ga.co.

+# Project Title.

+This project is called UI element project.

+## Description.

+this project is to pratice API and API key to load data from API website.
+I used Hamburger frame. which utilize buttons and munun that disapear on screen when it has been clicked which you can see ins many of web site now days.
+This project is to not only pratice to use API but also was able to learn to use most common button decoration and feature out in world now.
+Here is a website address that you can take a look what is hamburger frame and how it works. also by checking code you can tell what code been used to make these buttons and know more about API. https://taegunjay.github.io/project3/

+## support.

+you can always visit git hub and read about API project we done in General Assembly.
+If you like to make some update to make better always welcome. and also you can use it to play around if you wish too.

+ ## Lisence.

+Chaehun CHoe, General Assembly.